FX International Payments

 By Karen Lynch

-There are also industry-specific online services, including one that caters exclusively to the frozen seafood import-export community.
-Its website promises detailed information on every frozen waterborne shipment of seafood entering the country, including commodity names, importer and exporter names and addresses, volume of shipment, origin country, port of entry, date of arrival and more.4
+There are also industry-specific online services, including one that caters exclusively to the frozen sea food import-export community.
+Its website promises detailed information on every frozen waterborne shipment of seafood entering the United States, including commodity names, importer and exporter names and addresses, volume of shipment, origin country, U.S. port of entry, date of arrival and more.4

-One data provider, with headquarters in Shanghai and San Diego, operates as a social network whose members develop online relationships, post member reviews and tap into shipment histories to find trade partners.
-It offers both free and paid services.7 Among the philosophies behind its combination of social networking and extensive trade data are the belief that shipment history is an important factual indicator of a supplier's capabilities.
-In addition, “We learned that when buyers look for optimal suppliers, 70 percent of cases were based on referral from previous buyers”, according to a company co-founder.8
+One data provider, with headquarters in Shanghai and San Diego, operates as a social network whose members develop online relationships, post member reviews and tap into shipment histories to find trade partners.7 It offers both free and paid services.
+Among the philosophies behind its combination of social networking and extensive trade data are the belief that shipment history is an important factual indicator of a supplier's capabilities.
+In addition, “We learned that when buyers look for optimal suppliers, 70 percent of cases were based on referral from previous buyers,” according to a company co-founder.8

 Some of the world’s biggest companies are approaching the import-export trade facilitation from other directions.
 Alibaba Group may be known primarily as an online retail marketplace, but its roots and some of its strongest growth are said to be in its international B2B marketplace.
 There, the company attributes much of the recent growth to increased use by importers and exporters of such services as requesting price quotations from multiple suppliers and verifying trading partners’ identities.9

-Amazon is seen competing with Alibaba in this arena, with its Amazon Business B2B portal, which is also considered a rapidly growing segment of its business.12 Among its support for companies seeking suppliers is a “seller credential program”, allowing suppliers to post third-party certifications from such organisations as the International Organisation for Standardisation (ISO).13
+Amazon is seen competing with Alibaba in this arena, with its Amazon Business B2B portal, which is also considered a rapidly growing segment of its business.12 Among its support for companies seeking suppliers is a “seller credential program,” allowing suppliers to post third-party certifications from such organizations as the International Organization for Standardization (ISO).13

 Companies can automate their time-consuming market research on import-export trade partners in a variety of ways today.
 Online databases, social sourcing networks and B2B marketplaces represent three opportunities.